Rucilos/wpde/readme.md

 ## 🎉 Credits

-© 2024 - present Created by Jindřich Ručil and launched this project on Tuesday, February 6, 2024.
+© 2024 - present.
+Created and launched this project on Tuesday, February 6, 2024, by Jindřich Ručil.